integrateddatasvc/agency-registry/README.md

 - Leveraging the registry machine actionable catalog to globally discover existing and new data, and potentially develop unified DCAT compliant APIs
 - Leveraging the registry RSS/atom newsfeed information to drive aggregated news services and APIs
 - Investigating potential integration with Wikidata (automated contribution and extensions)
-- Investigating how to align on various recommendations of the FAIR initiative, in particular [FAIR implementation profiles (FIPS)](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/) and [FAIR Digital Objects (FDOs)](https://fairdo.org/).
+- Investigating how to align on various recommendations of the FAIR initiative, in particular [FAIR implementation profiles (FIPS)](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/), [FAIR Digital Objects (FDOs)](https://fairdo.org/), and [FAIR Data Points](https://www.fairdatapoint.org/).